Language selection

 What dairy products are subject to the export thresholds?

-• The second export threshold covers exports of all infant formula that contains over 10% cow milk solids and fall under HS 1901.10.
+• The second export threshold covers exports of all infant formula that contains over 10% cow milk solids and falls under HS 1901.10.

-What are the annual access levels for the export thresholds?
+What are the annual quantities for the export thresholds?

 What is the cost of the export charge?